- Soil Association

 About Food for Life Scotland

-Food for Life is a nationwide Soil Association programme that works to make good food the easy choice for everyone.
+Food for Life is a UK-wide Soil Association programme that works to make good food the easy choice for everyone.

-The Food for Life Scotland team supports local authorities to achieve the Food for Life Served Here award for their school meals service.
+The Food for Life Scotland team supports public sector sites in Scotland to achieve the Food for Life Served Here award for their meals services.

-By being part of the Food for Life Scotland programme, local authorities are:
+By being part of the Food for Life Scotland programme, local authorities and public sector catering teams are:

-- Improving pupils’ health by putting more fresh fruit and vegetables, fish, and wholegrains on the menu
+- improving the nation’s health by putting more fresh fruit and vegetables, fish, and wholegrains on the menu.

-- Protecting the environment for the future by reducing food miles
+- protecting the environment for the future by reducing food miles and championing sustainable producers.

-We recognise and reward local authorities that are serving fresh, local, sustainable food by certifying their school meals with the Food for Life Served Here award.
+We recognise and reward local authorities that are serving fresh, local and sustainable food by certifying their school meals with the Food for Life Served Here award.
 It’s a recognised and respected mark of quality, available at three levels: Bronze, Silver, and Gold.